top of page

 With regard to storage duration, the following types of cookies are distinguished:

-Temporary cookies (also known as session cookies): Temporary cookies are deleted at the latest after a user leaves an online offering and closes their device (e.g., browser or mobile application).
+• Temporary cookies (also known as session cookies): Temporary cookies are deleted at the latest after a user leaves an online offering and closes their device (e.g., browser or mobile application).

 General information on revocation and objection (opt-out):

-Types of data processed: Meta, communication, and procedural data (e.g., IP addresses, time stamps, identification numbers, persons involved).
+Types of data processed: Meta, communication, and procedural data (e.g., IP addresses, timestamps, identification numbers, persons involved).

 Data subjects: Users (e.g., website visitors, users of online services).

 Legal basis: Legitimate interests (Art.
-6 (1) (f) GDPR).
+6(1)(f) GDPR).
 Consent (Art.
-6 (1) (a) GDPR).
+6(1)(a) GDPR).

 Further information on processing procedures, methods, and services:

-Users also have the option of managing and revoking their consent.
-The declarations of consent are stored in order to avoid repeated queries and to be able to provide proof of consent in accordance with legal requirements.
-Storage takes place on the server side and/or in a cookie (known as an opt-in cookie) or using comparable technologies in order to be able to assign consent to a specific user or their device.
-If no specific information is available about the providers of consent management services, the following general information applies: Consent is stored for up to two years.
-A pseudonymous user identifier is created and stored together with the time of consent, details of the scope of consent (e.g., relevant categories of cookies and/or service providers), and information about the browser, system, and device used; legal basis: consent (Art.
-6(1)(a) GDPR).
-Processing of cookie data based on consent: We use a consent management solution that obtains users' consent to the use of cookies or to the procedures and providers specified in the consent management solution.
-This procedure is used to obtain, log, manage, and revoke consent, in particular with regard to the use of cookies and similar technologies that are used to store, read, and process information on users' end devices.
-As part of this procedure, user consent is obtained for the use of cookies and the associated processing of information, including the specific processing and providers specified in the consent management procedure.
+Processing of cookie data based on consent: We use a consent management solution that obtains the consent of users to the use of cookies or to the procedures and providers specified in the consent management solution.
+This procedure serves to obtain, log, manage, and revoke consent, in particular with regard to the use of cookies and similar technologies used to store, read, and process information on users' end devices.
+As part of this procedure, users' consent is obtained for the use of cookies and the associated processing of information, including specific processing and the providers specified in the consent management procedure.

 Contact and inquiry management

-Data subjects: Communication partners.
+• Data subjects: Communication partners.

-Storage and deletion: Deletion in accordance with the information in the section “General information on data storage and deletion.”
+• Storage and deletion: Deletion in accordance with the information in the section “General information on data storage and deletion.”

-Legal basis: Legitimate interests (Art.
-6 (1) (f) GDPR).
+• Legal basis: Legitimate interests (Art.
+6(1)(f) GDPR).
 Contract fulfillment and pre-contractual inquiries (Art.
-6 (1) (b) GDPR).
+6(1)(b) GDPR).

 Further information on processing procedures, methods, and services: